Islandora/documentation/docs/technical-documentation/migrate-csv.md

 ### Running the media migration

 Run `drush -y --uri=http://localhost:8000 migrate:import media` from anywhere within the Drupal installation directory.
 You should now be able to see the media files attached to the nodes you created earlier.
-At this point, you might want to create Service Files and Thumbnails using the appropriate Drupal actions on the main content admin window.
+At this point, you might want to create derivatives, such as thumbnails, using the appropriate Drupal actions on the main content admin window.

 ## What have we learned?